astriaorg/astria-cli-go/README.md

 ```
 git clone git@github.com:astriaorg/astria-cli-go.git
 cd astria-cli-go
+git checkout feat/local-binaries
 just build
 just init
+just run
 ```

-`just init` is an alias for `./bin/astria-dev init`
+`just init` is an alias for `./bin/astria-dev init` `just init` is an alias for `./bin/astria-dev run`

-This will download the following binaries of these applications:
+This will download, configure, and run the following binaries of these applications:

 | App       | Version |
 | --------- | ------- |